woojiahao/chris/README.md

 My notes on Pratt parsing and this project can be found [here.](https://woojiahao.notion.site/Pratt-Parsing-Notes-a3ccdbc32a424be6bcf67f52769ebd94)

+`chris` hopes to allow for user input mathematical equations that can be parsed and compiled into valid Go functions that can be used with plotting libraries in Go like `gonum/plot`.
+However, there are many other ways to use such a library.

 ## Sample

 `chris` supports most mathematical equations that Desmos supports.
 Additional operators will be added down the line.
 To